Brief Answer:

 So what?
 What do you think this means?
 That Christians are “bad” and not something you want to become?
 That is an error in logic known as a non-sequitur, which means you have a gap in logic and your claim does not logically result in your conclusion.
 You cannot judge a belief system negatively based on people who are not following it, as hypocrisy is directly condemned by the Bible.
 Therefore, if people who call themselves Christians are acting hypocritically, then they are condemned by the Bible they supposedly believe, and should be working to remove such behavior from their life.

-I probably know many, many more Christians, and much deeper than those who bring this objection – so I have a bigger, better data – and I know Christians have worked on and removed hypocrisy on a much higher level than non-Christians.
+I probably know many, many more Christians, and much deeper than those who bring this objection – so I have a bigger, better set of data – and I know Christians have worked on and removed hypocrisy to a much higher degree than non-Christians.

 Further, the church is not a hospital for saints but for sinners.
 Anywhere there are people, you will find hypocrites, which is exactly what the Bible predicts in stating we are all “fallen”, meaning fallen from the position God wanted humanity to be in relationship with Him, which leads to imperfect behavior.